ClickHouse/ClickHouse/docs/en/system_tables/system.functions.rst

 system.functions
 ----------------

-Содержит информацию об обычных и агрегатных функциях.
+Contains information about normal and aggregate functions.

-Столбцы:
+Columns:

 ::
-  name String           - имя функции is_aggregate UInt8    - является ли функция агрегатной
+  name String           - Function name. is_aggregate UInt8    - Whether it is an aggregate function.